 Cassava flour and starch made from it are used in enormous quantities worldwide, in food, livestock feed and for a range of industrial purposes.

 Being gluten-free, cassava flour is increasingly combined with other gluten-free flours, such as rice, potato, corn, coconut, amaranth and buckwheat, to make gluten-free bread and other baked goods.
-And more so than other gluten-flours, cassava flour adds 'bite' and a chewy texture to gluten-free products, making it an indispensable component.
+And more so than other gluten-free flours, cassava flour adds 'bite' and a chewy texture to gluten-free products, making it an indispensable component.